john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

     You kill the sailor.
     You get the feeling that someone is watching you - as if this is all a game somehow.

-The [Discworld MUD](https://en.wikipedia.org/wiki/Discworld_MUD) is a hilarious, old school MUD based on Terry Pratchett's wildly successful Discworld comedy fantasy book series.
+The [Discworld MUD](https://en.wikipedia.org/wiki/Discworld_MUD) is a hilarious, old school MUD based on Terry Pratchett's comedy fantasy book series.
 The game has been developing for 25 years, and you will *never* see all the content it has to offer.
-The game has survived because the world is huge and it has a nearly infinite amount of play time.
-But also because it has a great sensor of humor and a really supportive player base.
+You will never play another game with anywhere near as much raw content.
+But I think the game has survived as long as it has because it has a great sense of humor and a really supportive player base.
 If you have a question, ask your guild.
-The servers are filled with a pretty international crowd, though all English-speaking, and I seemed to be one of the few Americans I met.
+The servers are filled with a pretty international crowd, though all English-speaking, and I seemed to be one of the few Americans online.

 Since it has its roots back in the days before games were stupidly easy, this game can get hard if you want it to.
-It even has **permadeath**.
+It even has the dreaded **permadeath**.
 Still, I know players who have had the same character for years.
 This is my all-time favorite MUD, and I have spent so much time playing it I should probably be embarassed.
 (I'm not.)
 GNU Terry Pratchett.

 * [Play Oline](http://discworld.atuin.net/lpc/)
 * [Newbie Cheat Sheet](http://discworld.starturtle.net/lpc/playing/documentation.c?path=/newbie/essentials)